heyhuyen/codepath-nytimes-search/README.md

 * [x] Valid begin date bounds (date picker has its min date set to 09-18-1851 and max date set to the current day)
+* [x] A heart icon to "favorite" or save articles.
+It appears in the toolbar.
+  * From the search activity, it takes you to a new activity that shows just your saved articles.
+You can tap to view the article or long tap to delete the article from your saved articles.
+  * From the article activity, the icon in the toolbar changes to reflect whether or not it is in your favorites.
+You can tap on it to save/unsave it.
+  * Implemented with SQLiteOpenHelper.
+  * In a future version, the heart icon would appear on the individual grid item results as well.
+  * In a future version, instead of a separate activity for saved articles, this might be better implemented as a tab?

 ## Video Walkthrough